negacy/daa/README.md

-# Data strcutures and algorithms from Udacity
+# Data structures and algorithms from Udacity